-The SMF assigns QoS profile and QoS rule to AN in WLAN domain with QoS Flow Identification (QFI) of the packet data.
-QoS profile and QoS rule define the QoS parameters for the packet data unit.
-And QoS folw is mapped to AN resources for the assigned QFI.

-Figure 13.
-QoS flows and mapping to AN resources in user plane (3GPP TS 23.501)

 3GPP QoS flow in SMF defines QoS identification and its priority according to resource types and QoS information is transferred to AP and STA.

 At first, QoS mapping from 3GPP QoS to WLAN QoS is necessary.
 WLAN shall support fine granularity of QoS and priority because 5G QoS ID has 6bits and specifies QoS parameters involving GBR (Guaranteed Bit Rate), latency and PER.
 Secondly, packet scheduling in STA and AP shall control MAC operation to meet required QoS.
 AP QoS profile and STA DRB (Data Radio Bearers) contains service QoS identification and its parameters to define data rate, packet latency and PER value.
 Packet scheduler configures data rate, packet latency, PER and packet size for MSDU packet.

 It is reported that transmission time scheduling guaranteed low packet latency and Hybrid ARQ supports PER improvement.
-And data rate and bandwith control shall support GBR.
+And data rate and bandwidth control shall support GBR.

 Figure 14.
 QoS mapping and scheduling example of WLAN

 3GPP 5G System can be integrated with the external TSN as a TSN bridge.
 The TSN bridge includes TSN Translator functionality for interoperation between TSN System and 5G System both for user plane and control plane.
 5G system TSN translator functionality consists of Device-side TSN translator (DS-TT) and Network-side TSN translator (NW-TT).
-5G system specific procedures in 5G acore network nd RAN, wireless communication links, etc. remain hidden from the TSN network [8]
+5G system specific procedures in a 5G core network and RAN, wireless communication links, etc. remain hidden from the TSN network [8]

-As for TSN applications such as smart factory and automation field, WLAN can be used as TSN bridge between TSN end station and TSN master station as shown in Figure 15.
-WLAN domain needs to consider the timing synchronization and TSN translator (TT) in STA and 5G CN.
+As for TSN applications such as smart factory and automation field, TSN bridges can be configured in three different types.
+The first type is to use 5G system as a TSN bridge in Figure 15.
+3GPP domain needs to consider the timing synchronization and TSN translator (TT) function in UE and 5G CN.
+The second type is to use WLAN and 5G CN interworking as a TSN bridge in Figure 16.
+The third type is to use WLAN only as a TSN bridge in Figure 17.

 Figure 15.
+TSN Bridge using 5G AN and CN

+Figure 16.
 TSN Bridge using WLAN and 5G CN interworking

+Figure 17.
+TSN Bridge using WLAN only

 Technical Recommendations

-WLAN can support high data rate to meet the performance of 5G network vision in the low mobility scenario and it is merged into an access network of 3GPP 5G network.
-Therefore it needs to conider new functional entities and signalling procedures.
-The new functional entities are as follows;
+WLAN supports high data rate to meet the performance of 5G network vision in the low mobility scenario and it is integrated as one of access networks for 3GPP 5G network.
+Therefore, 802.11 should consider adding new functional entities and signaling procedures to support interworking with the 3GPP 5G network.
+The following new functional entities should be added:

 Radio scanning and association

-Registartion and authentication
+Registration and authentication

-NAS signallling messages
+NAS signaling messages

-Packet session intiation/modification/termination
+Packet session initiation/modification/termination

 Packet data QoS management